 Bad: Still lacks the status of other luxury saloons, soft in corners.

 Bad: Lacks the sparkle of other small hatches.
 High gearing of 1.6 TDI may lead to DPF problems.
 1.6 TDI and 1.4 petrol still belt cam.
+Oil consumption of 1.4 TSI in GTI can be as severe as 300 miles a litre.

 Good: Good looks.
 Good performance from chain cam 2.0 TSI engine.
 Also available with frugal TDI diesel.
 Very enjoyable and rewarding to drive.
 Can happily accommodate four.